 - Explore the River Ganges in Varanasi

 - Personalise your trip with optional activities to suit your budget and style

 Day 1: Delhi.
-Welcome to India!
-Travel to your hostel.
-Get to know your guide and group at a meeting this evening, which will be held in the rooftop restaurant of the hostel.
-After dinner we’ll have a quick Hindi language lesson before heading to a local Sikh Temple.
+Get to know your guide and group at a meeting this morning, before exploring Old and New Delhi, including a Jain temple and some bustling markets.
+Enjoy dinner and a quick Hindi language lesson later, before heading to a local Sikh Temple.